 - Studio Channel Islands for partnering with SJFVC by providing the site for the event, connecting us with artists and their friends and particularly those artists who provided art pieces for our auction and overall support,

-- and of course our donors that funded these grants (remember 100% of donations go to our grantees).
+- and of course our donors that funded these grants.

 SJFVC chair Michael Teasdale with artists Omar d'Leon and Andrea Yomtob in front of the painting titled "The Kiss".